 Sound like a lot to master?
 Let’s jump into it!

 Boosting that SERP ranking

-A first page ranking on search engines is crucial to the success of your business, and if you don’t have one already, you need to start doing everything in your power to work your way up there.
-You don’t want to be one of those companies that misses out on being on the first page by a fraction, but you may not be sure what to do next.
+A first-page ranking on search engines is crucial to the success of your business, and if you don’t have one already, you need to start doing everything in your power to work your way up there.
+You don’t want to be one of those companies that miss out on being on the first page by a fraction, but you may not be sure what to do next.
 But don’t worry, there’s an easy path you can take!

 - Identifying actionable issues on your website

 - Asking yourself why you’re not already there